 Intransitive Verbs

 An intransitive verb is a type of verb that does not require a direct object to complete its meaning.
-Intransitive verbs describe actions or states that do not transfer an action from the subject to another person or thing.
+The action or state described by the verb does not transfer from the subject to another person or thing.

-For example, in the sentence “The bird flew.”, the verb flew is intransitive because the action is complete without an object.
+For example, in the sentence “The bird flew.”, the verb flew is intransitive because the sentence is complete without an object.

 Some common intransitive verbs include laugh, run, stand, arrive, exist, and happen.

-It is important to note that some verbs can be both transitive and intransitive, depending on how they are used.
-For example:
+Some verbs can be both transitive and intransitive, depending on their usage.

 - He ate the sandwich. (transitive)